bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 Transactions typically pay transaction fees based on the total byte size of the signed transaction.
-The transaction fee is given to the Bitcoin miner, as explained in the [block chain section][section block chain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.
+The transaction fee is given to the Bitcoin miner, as explained in the [blockchain section][section blockchain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.